 Matthias is an intelligent, soft-spoken man with a dry sense of humor, good sense of style, and a sly smile.
 He is a creative thinker, but has enough leadership skills, vision, and diligence to lead a country.
 He is a fun sparring partner, especially over a series of Schnapps or while hiking deep in the very wildest woods.
 It is certain that Matthias will continue to effect waves of positive change also as a coach and business mediator for companies, startups, projects, and ideas big and small far into the future.

-SED Stunning Eastern Design - quoting my exhibition on GDRs day to day objects in Frankfurt 1988: Taschenverlag 1990, Matthias Dietz, Georg Bertsch, Ernst Hedler.
+SED Stunning Eastern Design - quoting my exhibition on East Germanys day to day objects, in Frankfurt 1988 together with Christian & Margarethe Habernoll.
+Book: Taschenverlag, Matthias Dietz, Georg Bertsch, Ernst Hedler, 1990

 Editor: Matthias Dietz